-Caroline is the brilliantly talented winemaker at her very own Mas Karolina in the beautiful, rugged windswept hills of the Roussillon.
+Caroline is the brilliantly talented winemaker at her very own Mas Karolina in the rugged windswept hills of the Roussillon.
 And interestingly, Caroline – a very attractive and charming woman – has the same sort of rugged beauty one can best describe as pristine, fresh, and natural.

 Caroline can be aptly described as an artisanal winemaker, and has a particular passion for Carignan, as well as the typical red grapes of the Roussillon (Grenache Noir, Syrah, Mourvedre.
 Her white wines made from Grenache Gris, Grenache Blanc, etc are crisp, dry, and fresh.